billwarker/billwarker/content/posts/Calculating Sample Size to Ensure High Power/index.md

 $$ ES = \frac{\mu_d}{\sigma_d} $$

-Where $\sigma_d$ is the standard deviation of the difference in the outcome (i.e. difference based on measurements over time/between matched pairs)
+Where $\sigma_d$ is the standard deviation of the difference in the outcome (i.e. difference based on measurements over time/between matched pairs).

 ### Example